sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

 The following example shows how to transform table output so that it's consistent across different document formats.

-In the following example, Insurer A excludes the vehicle details, such as the VIN and model, from their policy limits table.
-In contrast, Insurer B includes these details in their limits table:
+In the following example, Insurer A excludes the vehicle VIN and model from their policy limits table.
+In contrast, Insurer B includes the vehicle VIN, model, and make in their limits table:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/add_computed_fields_3.png)

-The transformed output ensures that each table contains the same field IDs (`vin`, `policy_start`, `limits`, `amount` and `model`).
-It does so by:
+This example uses the Add Computed Fields method to ensure that each table contains the same field IDs (`vin`, `policy_start`, `limits`, `amount` and `model`):

-- adding vehicle details to the table for Insurer A
-- removing the vehicle make information from the table for Insurer B

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/add_computed_fields_2.png)

+In detail, this example:

+- for Insurer A, copies vehicle details into the table
+- for Insurer B, removes the vehicle make

 **Config**